mikeizbicki/cmc-csci046/week_04/README.md

 <br/>
 <br/>

-"GNU" is the name of an open source project that replicates much of the UNIX operating system.
+[GNU](https://en.wikipedia.org/wiki/GNU_Project) is the name of an open source project that replicates much of the UNIX operating system.
 It is a recursive acronym standing for "GNU's Not UNIX".

 <img src=Strip-Oracle-v-Google-650-finalenglish-4.jpg width=400px />